google/lovefield/docs/spec/04_query.md

 db.unobserve(query, handler);
 ```

-Combining parameterized query with Observers can be used to handle a common
+Combining parametrized query with Observers can be used to handle a common
 scenario of updating data in MVC environment, for example:

 ```js